The Importance of Reading

 sensory_dinosaurs

 Disclosure: I received the Hello Kitty and Friends book, a Winnie-the-Pooh gift set; The Write to Read App; A Will Solve it Book; and the Sensory Dinosaurs book in order to review these products.
-All opinions are my own and links are No-Follow.
+All opinions are my own.

 1. There’s some great advice in there, thanks.
 My daughter got the Will Solve it paperback and is devouring it-they’re good fun aren’t they.
 Just been checking out the Winnie the Pooh app too, looks lovely.